mvanzulli/simple_ClusterUY/README.md

 | number of cores     | 1200        |
 | maximum times       | 5 days      |
 | max number of tasks | 40          |
-- normal: 560core max time 5 days max wwoks
+- normal: 560core max time 5 days max works
+---
 ## <span style="color:red">QualityOfService
 There are different partitions types depending on the patience that the job require.
 A normal exqution guarantee that when de job begien the resources are not being used by other user, so if the job starts then it must be done.